sfloam/neighborhoodhunter/README.md

 ##### B.1 Modify HDFS paths in src/housing/Recent-And-2017-Sales.scala
 ##### B.2 Modify HDFS paths in src/housing/Historical-Housing.scala

+  Recent-And-2017-Sales
       You must run Recent-And-2017-Sales.scala first as it will generate the input file "housingSalesClean/new2017_5.1.18" for Historical-Housing.scala

+      It will also generate "summary_2017_2018_5.1.2018"
+      which is an input of recent sale prices for the model

+  Historical-Housing.scala
       Historical-Housing.scala will generate one of the input files for the model "housingSalesClean/historical_all_buildingType_5.1.18"

 ##### C. Enter into command line
 ```module load spark